On the the critical exponent for the semilinear Euler-Poisson-Darboux-Tricomi equation with power nonlinearity: Proof of Theorem

 \subsection{Solution of the adjoint equation}

-In the previous subsection we establish a first lower bound estimate for $U$ in \eqref{lower bound U Fujita type}.
+In the previous subsection we established a first lower bound estimate for $U$ in \eqref{lower bound U Fujita type}.
 This estimate will be the starting point for the proof of the blow-up result for $p<p_{\mathrm{Fuj}}\big((\ell+1)n+\tfrac{\mu-1}{2}-\tfrac{\sqrt{\delta}}{2}\big)$.
 However, to prove the blow-up result for $p<p_{\mathrm{Str}}\big(n+\tfrac{\mu}{\ell+1},\ell\big)$ we need to determine a further lower bound estimate for $U$.
-According to this purpose, we will introduce a second auxiliary time-dependent functional, that will be a certain weighted spatial average of $u$.
-In particular, we will choose the weight function to be a positive solution of the adjoint equation to the linear EPDT equation, namely,
+According to this purpose, we introduce a second auxiliary time-dependent functional, which is a certain weighted spatial average of $u$.
+In particular, we are going to choose the weight function to be a positive solution of the adjoint equation to the linear EPDT equation, namely,

 In order to determine a suitable solution to \eqref{adj eq EPDT}, we follow the approach from \cite[Subsection 2.1]{Pal20EdSmu}.
 We look for a solution to \eqref{adj eq EPDT} with separate variables.
 As $x$-dependent function we consider the function that has been introduce for the study of blow-up phenomena for semilinear hyperbolic models in \cite{YZ06}.
 The positive function $\varphi\in\mathcal{C}^\infty(\mathbb{R}^n)$ satisfies $\Delta \varphi=\varphi$ and where $c_n$ is a positive constant depending on $n$.